Buccaneers–Falcons rivalry

 The rivalry is recognized for its closely contested history, with neither team ever holding a lead of more than 5 wins over the other throughout the overall series.
 Both teams are also known for their aggressive playing styles, with hard-hitting defenses that often result in injuries and penalties.
 It has also been nicknamed as the I-75 rivalry due to Atlanta and Tampa being along Interstate 75 (I-75).

-The overall series is tied 32–32.
+The Falcons lead the overall series 33–32.
 The two teams have not met in the playoffs.

 Background

 Atlanta Falcons (1966–1976)

 The Atlanta Falcons were founded by Rankin M. Smith Sr. and started playing in the NFL in the 1966 season.
 In their initial years, the Falcons struggled, achieving only two winning seasons and failing to qualify for the playoffs.
 As part of the AFL–NFL merger, the Falcons were placed in the National Football Conference (NFC) and the NFC West starting in the 1970 season.